AlexTLDR/infrastructure-training/AWS-containers/README.md

 1. update the os -> sudo yum update -y
 2. install docker -> sudo amazon-linux-extras install docker
 3. start docker -> sudo service docker start

+Move the project to AWS

+1. login to docker hub
+2. create a new repository
+3. optionally, depending on the case, create/use a .dockerignore file, as in this example
+4. on the local machine build the image to be uploaded in the new repository -> docker build -t node-dep-example-1 .
+5. change the name of the image to the name from the repository (alextldr/aws-example-1 from the command) -> the docker tag node-dep-example-1 alextldr/aws-example-1
+6. if not logged, log in to docker -> docker login
+7. push the image to docker hub -> docker push alextldr/aws-example-1
+8. from the AWS ssh, run the image -> docker run -d --rm -p 80:80 alextldr/aws-example-1 (if an error is encountered, use sudo)
+9. from AWS, select security groups, the last one created, something like launch-wizard- , open the group, navigate to inbound and add http access (default only ssh access is enabled)
+10. find the IP address of the remote instance and access it via your web browser